TeamPandory/pandory500/README.md

 - Thanks to https://github.com/SimonLarsen/tobutobugirl, as we include TobuTobuGirl as a free rom inside Pandory.

 ## LICENSE
 Pandory contains software which is covered by different licenses.
 Almost everything is covered by GPL3/GPL2 or MIT licenses, with the exception of the `host-rum` binary, which is closed source and covered by the Attribution-NonCommercial-NoDerivatives 4.0 International (CC BY-NC-ND 4.0) https://creativecommons.org/licenses/by-nc-nd/4.0/ license.
 It will be provided under the conditions of the GPL3 if/when the firmware exploit is closed.
-GPL/MIT source is available upon request for any packages we may have modified.

 Code Repository: [https://code.teampandory.com/pandory500](https://code.teampandory.com/pandory500).